 There are a separate set of requirements for dogs and cats entering the Cayman Islands from Jamaica.
 Dogs must have received a combination vaccine against Distemper, Hepatitis, Adenovirus, Parvo virus and Leptospirosis, at a minimum of 12 weeks of age after the microchip was inserted.
 Cats must have received a combination vaccine against Feline Enteritis and Calici virus at a minimum of 12 weeks of age.
 Contact the DOA for a complete list of requirements.
 It is important to note that animals imported from Jamaica do not qualify to travel to other countries and back into the Cayman Islands.

 All captive cage birds (e.g. parrots, budgerigars, lovebirds, finches and toucans) entering the Cayman Islands must be accompanied by an Import Permit issued by the DOA.
 Contact them directly on (345) 947 3090 or email: email@example.com for a complete list of requirements.

 In accordance with the Animals Law (2013 Revision), no animal of any description may be directly imported into the Cayman Islands from any country in Asia, Africa or Central and South America.
 Other territories from which dogs and cats are prohibited are Cuba, Mexico, Puerto Rico, Haiti and the Dominican Republic.

 Certain breeds of dogs or crosses of such breeds are prohibited from entering the Cayman Islands.
 Genetic material such as semen and embryos from these breeds are also prohibited.
-These breeds include, but are not necessarily limited to the following dogs and its breed types: Pit Bull Terrier, Dogo Argentino and any breed of dog or crossbreed of dog whose breeding lineage was for the primary purpose of dog fighting.
+These breeds include, but are not necessarily limited to the following dogs and its breed types: Pit Bull Terrier, Dogo Argentino and any breed or crossbreed of dog whose breeding lineage was for the primary purpose of dog fighting.
 Please contact The Department of Agriculture for a full list of banned breeds.